gboehl/dynare/src/source/the-model-file.rst

                 are vectors with correlations from 1 up to order ``options_.ar``.

+            .. _VarianceDecomposition:

             ``VarianceDecomposition``

                 Decomposition of variance (unconditional variance, i.e. at horizon infinity). [#f5]_

+            ``VarianceDecompositionME``

+                Same as `VarianceDecomposition`_, but contains
+                theh decomposition of the measured as opposed to the actual variable.
+The joint contribution of the measurement error will be saved in a field named ``ME``.

+            .. _ConditionalVarianceDecomposition:

             ``ConditionalVarianceDecomposition``